Halloween Dirt Cups

 Ingredients

 • Coconut sugar – you can use brown sugar in the pudding, if you prefer, but I think coconut sugar is better for the cookie crumbs.
-It makes for a more crumb-like texture.
+It results in a more crumbly texture.

-• Cocoa powder – I used Dutch-process because it’s got a great dark chocolaty taste.
+• Cocoa powder – I used Dutch-process because it has a great, dark, chocolaty taste.
 Natural cocoa powder, like Hershey’s, would also work.

 • Cornstarch – if you don’t want to use cornstarch, then you could use my Chocolate Chia Pudding recipe, which doesn’t have any starch, or my Vegan Chocolate Pudding, which calls for arrowroot starch, instead of the recipe below.

-• Milk – you can use any kind of milk you prefer.
+• Milk – you can use any kind of milk you like.
 I used cashew milk.

 • Bananas – these form the body of the ghost.
 I can’t think of anything that would work in their place.